Ethan-Leone-9134/Pi-2-Uno-Connection/README.md

 ### Python
 The file ".py" houses the assoicated custom functions for the raspberry pi
 #### Functions
-`formSerialConnection` - For loop that pings the arduino to establish the connection and store the connection in the `uno` global variable.\n
+`formSerialConnection` - For loop that pings the arduino to establish the connection and store the connection in the `uno` global variable.<br />
-`resetArduino` - Triggers a 2 second restart for the arduino.\n `setPin` - Directly communicates information between devices.\n `cleanup` - Runs on termination of code to safely disconnect devices and rest the arduino `main` - Sends a looped set of instructions to the arduino
+`resetArduino` - Triggers a 2 second restart for the arduino.<br />
+`setPin` - Directly communicates information between devices.<br />
+`cleanup` - Runs on termination of code to safely disconnect devices and rest the arduino `main` - Sends a looped set of instructions to the arduino